LambdaTest/nodejs-selenium-sample/README.md

 git clone https://github.com/4msha/nodejs-selenium-sample.git
 ```

 Step 2.
 Export the Lambda-test Credentials.
 You can get these from your automation dashboard.
-T

 <p align="center">
    <b>For Linux/macOS:</b>: